 These design differences also make each option better suited for use in specific contexts.
 While both can be used both indoors and outdoors, the original version is best used primarily for outdoor and out and about use because it is so well weighed down and has larger wheels for maneuvering over less than smooth terrain.
 The Lite version, on the other hand, may prove a favorite for indoor use because it is lightweight and has smaller wheels for navigating around corners and tight spaces.

 The UPWalker Lite also has fewer of the premium features the UPWalker.
 It does not include a bar for adjustment of arm position and the armrests do not include an extra-padded cushion.
-In addition, the handgrips do not have full rotational capability but instead sit at a ten-degree angle and the seat is a fixed seat instead of a sliding seat.
+In addition, the handgrips do not have full rotational capability but instead sit at a ten-degree angle.
 While the UPWalker comes in three sizes, its 'Lite' cousin comes in just one standard size that measures 24.8 inches in width and that has a 300-pound weight capacity (as opposed to the standard version's 350-pound capacity).
 Due to its minimalist, lightweight design, the UPWalker Lite price is less than that of its standard counterpart.

 Frequently Asked Questions